 of the South, the 1946 directed by Harve Foster and Wilfred Jackson, remains the mouse’s most controversial endeavor.

-The half the Splash Mountain attraction is based on Song of the South. half animated has been called many things by many people, including many who say it is “a Is this deserved?
+The half-live-actionthe Splash Mountain attraction is based on Song of the South. the half-animated has been called many things by many people, including many who say it is “a Is this deserved?
 The conversation about this movie is especially prevalent among those who follow since

 But what is of the South and why do people still discuss it nearly 75 years after its release?